Welcome to today's edition of the Rush 24-7 podcast.

 Chief Justice Roberts said during his confirmation that he was going to be an umpire who calls balls and strikes, but this time he saw a ball and called it a strike.

-Uh that thought's been circulating among some of us former clerks.
+That thought's been circulating among some of us former clerks.

 She clerked for Clarence Thomas.

-Uh, you've argued so many cases before the court over the years.
+You've argued so many cases before the court over the years.

-Any sense there might have been a last-minute change of heart.
+Any sense there might have been a last-minute change of heart?

 If that happened, that would be doubly unfortunate, of course, because it would validate President Obama's wholly unprecedented effort to politicize the court and attack them while they were writing an opinion.